How do I know when to renew car insurance?

 What if I don't renew my policy and drive without insurance?

-Driving without an active auto insurance policy is illegal in 49 states, and puts you at financial risk if you’re liable for injuries or damages resulting from an accident.
+Driving without an active auto insurance policy is illegal in nearly every state and puts you at financial risk if you're liable for injuries or damages resulting from an accident.
 And if you get pulled over, you could face a fine or license suspension.